karlestes1/CSC-500---Principles-of-Programming/README.md

 - A python program displays the current time (H, D, M, Y) and asks the user how many hours to wait
 - Calculates what hour, day, month, and year it will be after that many hours and outputs to the terminal
 - I continued the Ascii Art title theme

+___
+## Portfolio Project (Shopping Cart)
+The portfolio project is final project of the class and consists of two milestones and the final submission.
+Descriptions of each and their requirements are listed below

+### Milestone 1
+#### Requirements Include:
+- A class called ItemToPurchase with the following:
+    - Attributes
+        - item name (string)
+        - item price (float)
+        - item quantity (int)
+    - A default constructor
+    - A method to print the item cost
+- Prompt the user to enter the price and quantity of two items, and output the total cost to the screen